How To Discuss Your Prior Salary in a Job Interview

 What?

 Everyone knows that raises are linked to performance.
-What many don't know is raises are also linked to where you are in your current jobs' salary range.
+What some may not know is raises are also linked to where you are in your current jobs' salary range.
 If you're exceptional AND near the bottom of the salary range, you have lots of headroom to make more money and still remain within the overall range.
 And you will likely get a higher percent increase.
-If, however, you're rated exceptional AND are near the top of the range, your new boss may have little choice but to give you a smaller increase, or explain to higher ups why you're being paid above your job's pay range.
+If, however, you're rated exceptional AND are near the top of the range, your new boss may have little choice but to give you a smaller increase.

-And if you're low-balled, but confident an employer really wants you, it may be possible to convince them to pay more AND bump you up into the next higher pay range.
-Because just negotiating a higher salary within the existing lower pay range could put you at the top of that range.
-If you're good that's bad.
+And if you're low-balled in a job offer, but confident an employer really wants you, it may be possible to convince them to pay more AND bump you up into a higher pay range—to avoid starting a new job at the top of your range, potentially setting you up for a lower than hoped for first raise.

 Salary surprises can undermine anyone's motivation.
 Keep this in mind as you plot your next career move.